Wealth Management is in a Quandary

-The APAC region is definitely not immune to the impact.
-Just like the rest of the world, the region has been experiencing waves of new regulations demanding more transparency from financial institutions.
+The APAC region is not immune to the impact.
+Like the rest of the world, the region has been experiencing waves of new regulations demanding more transparency from financial institutions.

-The market is highly fragmented with many different economies, so here are some examples of regulations that have been implemented by a few of the players.
+The market is highly fragmented with many different economies, so here are some examples of regulations that a few of the players have implemented.

 Singapore and Hong Kong

-These two markets have released guidelines to managers in regards to their fees for selling funds as well as providing clients with full transparency, and suitable products.
-It all comes down to the overarching idea of protecting investors and providing them with the peace of mind.
+These two markets have released guidelines to managers regarding their fees for selling funds and providing clients with complete transparency and suitable products.
+It all comes down to the overarching idea of protecting investors and providing them with peace of mind.

 However, due to these regulations, both international and local wealth management firms operating in either of the two cities must invest significantly more in additional resources such as technology to monitor transactions, additional staff in the legal department, and compliance and risk management teams.
 As a result, approximately 15 banks have decided to close down and move out of these cities.

-Japanese regulators have also released guidelines for financial institution to follow with these seven overarching principles:
+Japanese regulators have also released guidelines for the financial institution to follow with these seven overarching principles: